rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

-- develop geomorph 301
+- geomorph 301
+  - finish sub-symbols
+  - can paint aux polys to PNG
-- use geomorph in `PanZoomDemo`
+  - use in `PanZoomDemo`
-- tidy up `PanZoom` and update CodeSandboxes
+  - tidy `PanZoom` and update CodeSandbox

 - emphasise render-once approach to React in intro
 - demos should always involve starship geomorphs
 - write Navigation subsection